 This is a useful thing to check out, so keep that in mind when evaluating why your pellet stove might be on the blink.

 While every stove is different, the most common reasons for your pellet stove not operating anymore include the following:

-- The unit is dirty, and it is causing the pellet stove some problems in actually getting the fire going.
-You should keep that in mind and then clean out your pellet stove ASAP.
+- It's dirty: If the unit is dirty, it can cause the stove to have trouble actually getting the fire going.
+You should keep that in mind and then clean out your unit ASAP.

-- Minimal air adjustment means that the sensors cannot get enough heat transmitted to them.
+- Minimal air adjustment: This means that the sensors cannot get enough heat transmitted to them.
 The solution here is to find out what is causing the air adjustment issues and correct them.

-- Wear and tear can play a role too.
+- Wear and tear: This can play a role, too.
 Over time, your pellet stove might have parts that simply begin to lose their efficiency or stop working entirely.

 So, when looking into your pellet stove, be sure to keep the above ideas in mind as reasons why it might not be working exactly as it was expected to.
 If you do that, you should find it much easier to get your pellet stove to actually start working again.

 If nothing else is working, you should reach out for help from a local repair service.
 Pellet stove repair is something that is going to help provide many more years of usefulness and efficiency.
 Try and keep that in mind, as making the investment is going to be worthwhile—the cost of a new pellet stove will almost always outweigh the cost of any repair and replacement that is needed.

 For the most part, you can find that getting a replacement part is going to solve the problem and return your pellet stove to full working order.
 If you find it hard to get the most out of your stove, then you should definitely try to look it over for things like physical damage and wear and tear.

 These tend to be the most common reasons, so a bit of close evaluation can often allow you to easily work out where the problems lie.
 You can then make a swift and simple change, allowing you to get a pellet stove that works just fine.